grotter/YouTubeQuery/README.md

 # YouTubeQuery
-#### Dead-simple Ruby class for retrieving data from the YouTube API
+#### Dead-simple Ruby class for retrieving HLS info from the YouTube API

 ### Usage